AP source: Aaron Judge, Yankees reach $360M, 9-year deal

 By rejecting the Yankees’ preseason offer, Judge gained $146.5 million and an extra two guaranteed seasons.
 The Northern California native also visited with the San Francisco Giants last month, and there likely were more teams monitoring the market for the slugger who turns 31 in April.

 Judge's decision will have a domino effect on several teams and free agents.
-His status held up at least some of New York's offseason plans, but general manager Brian Cashman made it clear his team would wait patiently to see what Judge wanted to do.
+His status held up at least some of New York's offseason plans — given the size of the contract — but general manager Brian Cashman made it clear his team would wait patiently while Judge contemplated his options.

 Judge, 30, was selected by New York in the first round of the 2013 amateur draft and made his big league debut in 2016, homering in his first at-bat.